 Our basic data:

-(Note: Tronc payments are excluded if they are outside company’s control.)
+(Note: Tronc payments are excluded as they are outside the company’s control.)

 As an employer, we are looking at the gender pay gap and various aspects of the gap in keeping with the reporting requirements.
 We analyse the differences in the average pay between males and females, and the gender breakdown in the different roles employed by Aspers Stratford.
 The figures set out within the report have been calculated using the methodologies used in the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.

 Please note – the latest guidance issued by the UK Government has the potential to significantly impact our calculations as only 35 out of 341 employees comply with the criteria below:

 You must not count any employee as a full-pay relevant employee if they are paid less than their usual basic pay or piecework rate, or none at all, because of being on leave during the pay period in which the snapshot date falls (the relevant pay period).
 They would still count as relevant employees.
 Exclude from your list of full-pay relevant employees, those on ‘leave’, and who are receiving less than full pay, including those on:

 In line with legal requirements, please see the following Gender Pay Gap analysis for Aspers Stratford:

 The mean gender pay gap for the whole economy according to the Office for National Statistics (ONS) Annual Survey of Hours and Earnings (ASHE) figures) is 7.9%, while the median gender pay gap for the whole economy is 15%.

 We are dissatisfied with our gender pay gap, even though an argument can be made that it compares favourably with the wider economy, and we are committed to doing everything we can to reduce the gap.
 We are confident that our gender pay gap is not because we pay men and women differently for the same or equivalent work.
 Instead, our gender pay gap is because men and women work in different roles and those roles have different salaries.